-As noted previously, estimates of the effect of a benefit program on poverty can be misleading if there are significant behavioral effects of the program which lead to changes in income.
-In that case, the income of a recipient family in the data is not the same as the income the family would have had in the absence of the program for, in the language of causal analysis, what is needed is the counterfactual income that the family would have had if it had not received benefits.
+As noted previously, estimates of the effect of a benefit program on poverty can be misleading if it generates significant behavioral effects that lead to changes in income.
+In that case, the income of a recipient family in the data is not the same as the income the family would have had in the absence of the program.
+In the language of causal analysis, what is needed is the counterfactual income that the family would have had if it had not received benefits.
 If that income could be determined, the difference between it and post-transfer income would be the correct measure of the impact of a program on income and therefore on poverty.